 The Earth & Rain Spa and the Lodge’s swimming pool are fertile sources of relaxation, and the creatively and, by common consent, extraordinarily well-menued restaurant is another fine place to unwind and trade stories of animals seen, sceneries marveled at.

 We have a lot of affection for Neptune Ngorongoro, for its site, for its lovely log cabins, but perhaps most of all for the attentiveness and cheer of its staff.
 Even in East Africa, where service and—even more importantly—heartfelt care are the norm, Neptune Ngorongoro stands out.
 We say it many, many times on this website and in all our publications.
 It’s something 50 plus years on safari have taught us, something that lifts safari out of the travel ordinary: We come to Africa to see its animals, but we leave in love with its people.

 It’s almost superfluous to call the Ngorongoro Crater one-of-a-kind.
 There simply isn’t anything of its kind in the known universe.
 And so after a bountiful Neptune breakfast, we hop into our safari vehicles with our Micato Safari Director and head up, up, then down to the wonderland.

 Here is the Africa Peter Matthiessen wrote about in his invaluable The Tree Where Man Was Born.
-“This glimpse of the earths’s morning [gave me] a sense of origins, of innocence and mystery, like a marvelous childhood facility restored.”
+“This glimpse of the earth’s morning [gave me] a sense of origins, of innocence and mystery, like a marvellous childhood facility restored.”